mamercad/overwatch-fight-club/README.md

 > So, after watching the POTG, that player can say the words, "by the rules of Overwatch Fight Club, I, `<gamertag>`, decree that the next match be played by the rules of **ALL ULTS**".

-The first rule of Overwatch Fight Club (OFC) is ~~"you do not talk about Fight Club"~~ is "the player that got the Play of the Game can call the meta-game to be played in the upcoming match".
+The first rule of Overwatch Fight Club (OFC) is ~~"you do not talk about Fight Club"~~ is "the player that got the Play of the Game (POTG) can call the meta-game to be played in the upcoming match".
 OFC came about organically on the evening of January 4th, 2025.
 Mark, Mike, and Phil were playing the time-limited reboot of "6v6" and, on a lark, Mark and Phil decided to do **double dive tanks** with the following caveats (highest-to-lowest precedence):

 * Must always run two (2) dive tanks.
 * Must always prioritize winning: